 7. Permanent Tropical Temperatures at the Botanical Garden

-Cold and wet days make it a lot less enjoyable to venture outdoors and appreciate nature.
+Amsterdam in autumn means a lot of cold and wet days, which makes it a lot less enjoyable to venture outdoors and appreciate nature.
 Fortunately, there is one solution that eliminates both chills and raindrops.
 Botanical gardens are basically smaller versions of the great outdoors, but everything still takes place indoors!
 The Hortus Botanicus in the Plantage district of Amsterdam has several stunning sheltered areas.
 This includes a butterfly house and large greenhouse where they keep tropical and desert plants.
 Most of these areas are nice and warm (albeit a bit humid), so the plants don’t die a frosty death.

 8. Complete your Dutch Autumn with an Iconic Apple Pie + Hot Chocolate Combo

 Let’s be real.
 As soon as summer decides to pack its bags, the whipped cream and warm beverages are back in town.
 Now, when I say warm beverages, I actually mean one warm beverage in particular: hot chocolate.
 In order to further ‘dutchify’ your warm beverage experience, you have to go for the traditional apple pie + hot chocolate combo.
 That also means you need to put whipped cream on both of them, otherwise you’re cheating.

 Quality and trustworthy lunch rooms to try traditional Dutch apple pie with hot chocolate are De Drie Graefjes in the Gravenstraat (central, not the one at Rokin), Winkel 43 (West), Latei, or Ivy and Bros.
 The latter two locations are both located in the Red Light District.